jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

   .. code-block:: python

-    E       TypeError: for_loop() takes 0 positional arguments but 1 was given
+    TypeError: for_loop() takes 0 positional arguments but 1 was given

 * I change the signature of the function to take in an input argument